jeanwsr/mokit-doc-mdbook/src/chap5-9.md

 ## 5.9.2 Visualization of localized active orbitals
 You might notice that for the example shown above, the CASSCF occupation number of HONO happens to be almost equal to that of LUNO.
-It can be viewed as degenracy in occupation numbers.
+It can be viewed as degeneracy in occupation numbers.
 So we can perform orbital localization upon these 2 NOs without changing their occupation numbers.
 Start Python and run

 ```python
 from mokit.lib.gaussian import loc